dongsub-joung/recordMP3AndUpload/README.md

 # Record Sound Files And Upload automatly

 ## Progress Arrow
+1. Get today's value, then make some folders at "./".
-1. Scann the relative directory(For to get files info).
+    - Scann the relative directory(For to get files info).
-2. Make the folder on date.
+    - Make the folder on date.
-3. converte the files name to "generated-moified"
+3. converte the fileName to "{}-{}, generated, moified"
 4. Upload the files, then midifiy the folder's title at time.
 5. voice recorder make the new dir for saving.
 > if new files are, perblishing on and repeating.